The early 2000's were an extraordinary period for the LGBT (Lesbian,

 The vast difference in the severity of their supposed crimes is hopefully

-the predominant factor, but I suspect that the 29-year-old Beth also
+the predominant factor, but I suspect that 29-year-old Beth also

 benefited from presenting as a normal and